Quantifying information stored in synaptic connections rather than in firing activities of neural networks: Analytical framework: Information stored in synaptic connections

 \section{Analytical framework: Information stored in synaptic connections}

-We begin by considering $N$ independent $d$-dimensional random variables, denoted as $ \{\mathbf{x}^1, \dots, \mathbf{x}^N\} $, which represent the real-world distributions of $N$ distinct patterns.
-Each of these random variables is assumed to follow a multivariate log-normal distribution.
+We begin by considering the $N$ data patterns that are to be stored as independent, $d$-dimensional random variables.
+We denote them as $ \{\mathbf{x}^1, \dots, \mathbf{x}^N\} $.
+Each of these random variables is assumed to follow a multivariate log-normal distribution, a formulation that captures the heavy-tailed statistics observed broadly in diverse neuronal populations \citep{buzsaki2014log}.
 Formally, this is expressed as: